CSCfi/csc-user-guide/docs/data/sensitive-data/tutorials/podman-in-sd-desktop.md

 # Unsing Podman in SD Desktop

 [Podman](https://podman.io/) container manger is available in Ubuntu22 based SD Desktop virtual machines.
-As Podman is able to use Docker containers, it can be user to replace Docker in you workflows.
+As Podman is able to use Docker containers, it can be used to replace Docker in you workflows.

 As SD Desktop don't have access to software container repositories, you must save the container you wish to use into a file in some other environment where you have Podman or Docker.
 This file must then be moved to SD Desktop through SD Connect.

-For example to use _Trimmomatic_ software in SD Desktop of CSC-project: _project_2000123_, you could use following procedure.
+For example to use _Trimmomatic_ software in SD Desktop of CSC project: _project_2000123_, you could use following procedure.
-In a linux server where your have Docker available, you can create aDocker container file, that includes Trimmomaitc software, with commands:
+In a linux server where your have Docker available, create aDocker container file, that includes Trimmomaitc software, with commands:
 ```text
 sudo docker pull staphb/trimmomatic:latest
 sudo docker images